Children of Llullaillaco: La Doncella

-Three mummies were found at the Llullaillaco burial site: la doncella (the maiden), la niña del rayo (the lightning girl) and el niño (the boy).
-Once at the top of the mountain they had been allowed to fall asleep and then placed in a small tomb 1.5 m underground, where they were left to die.
-In addition they had been fed a high-protein diet before being sacrificed.

-The mummies were in exceptional condition when found.
-Reinhard said that the mummies "appear to be the best preserved Inca mummies ever found", also saying that the arms were perfectly preserved, even down to the individual hairs.
-The internal organs were still intact and one of the hearts still contained frozen blood.
-Because the mummies froze before dehydration could occur, the desiccation and shrivelling of the organs that is typical of exposed human remains never took place.

-La doncella

 The oldest mummy, a girl found to be around the age of thirteen, was dubbed la doncella.
 She has become widely known as the "Maiden of Llullaillaco".
-A bacterial infection was discovered in her lungs during an examination.
 She wore a dress with her hair elaborately braided, along with a feather-adorned headdress.
 She died in her sleep.

 It is believed that La Doncella was an aclla, or Sun Virgin – she was a virgin, chosen and sanctified at around the age of ten years, to live with other girls and women who would become royal wives, priestesses and sacrifices.

-The practice of ritual sacrifice in Inca society was intended to ensure health, rich harvests and favourable weather.
+Unlike the other two children, her skull did not appear to be artificially elongated through the practice of cranial deformation, which indicates that the three individuals likely came from different ethnic backgrounds.
+This tracks with the practice of sacrificial victims being selected or offered from communities all throughout the Inca empire.

-La niña del rayo
+La Niña del Rayo

-La niña del rayo was approximately six years old when she was sacrificed.
-Her face, one of her ears and part of her shoulder were damaged by a lightning strike that occurred after her death.
+La Niña del Rayo was approximately six years old when she was sacrificed.
 Her head was lifted high and she was facing south-west.
-She was wearing a traditional light brown acsu dress and her head, along with part of her body, was wrapped in a thick woolen blanket.
+She was wearing a traditional light brown aksu dress and her head, along with part of her body, was wrapped in a thick woolen blanket.
 In addition, her entire body was wrapped in another blanket, this one embroidered in red and yellow.
 Her skull appears to have been intentionally elongated.

-La niña del rayo appears to have been treated less roughly than el niño but without the care with which la doncella was treated.
+La Niña del Rayo appears to have been treated less roughly than El Niño but without the care with which la doncella was treated.